 If you’re looking for something versatile, I’d have to go with the Victorinox Swiss Army Champ XLT.
 With more than 30 functions in one tool, it’s hard to imagine that you’ll ever need to bring a separate tool on your backpacking trip.
 It’s pretty lightweight, considering everything you get in it – 6.5 ounces for more than 30 tools is a good weight.
 Especially because all of them are made from stainless steel, with decent corrosion resistance.
 Additionally, the Victorinox multi-knife features a loop, so that you can attach it to your keychain or a carabiner, and always have it handy.

 If you’re thinking about getting one of these knives, head over to Amazon to check out the prices.
-You can also see the options for the length of blade or handle design, wherever available.
+You can also see the options for the length of the blade or handle design, wherever available.

 RELATED POSTS (BEST PACKS FOR BACKPACKING):